 Another thing to note is that cotton shrinks so a t-shirt with more of cotton fibers will need a larger size to account for future shrinkage.

-When measuring the chest, measure around fullest part of the chest under armpits keeping the tape flat across the back
+When measuring the chest, measure around the fullest part of the chest under armpits keeping the tape flat across the back.

 General T-shirt sizes for men.

 Chest 76/79 cms ( 30 -31 inch) – XS